-To find out, I looked at a few different hotels and dates across several different services.
-For the sake of example, take a look at the below comparison for 5 nights at the San Francisco Marriott Union Square in March 2018.
+To find out, we looked at a few different hotels and dates across several different services.
+For the sake of example, take a look at the below comparison for 5 nights at the San Francisco Marriott Union Square.

-These include the best available cancellable rate but exclude estimated taxes and fees:
+These include the best available cancellable rate but exclude estimated taxes and fees, price ascending:

 In this case, Priceline offered the best rate by a significant amount.
 In fact, Hotels.com was more expensive than every other site (though only by a few cents in most cases).

-Hot Tip: Always compare prices between a few different sites to find the lowest rate!
+Hot Tip: Regardless of which booking service you want to use, you should always compare prices between multiple sites to help find the lowest rate!

 The lesson here is that each OTA offers different rates at different hotels based on deals, agreements, and more.
 If you have a specific property or area in mind, the best practice is to compare prices using a few different sites.

 Hotels.com’s promotional tagline is “the obvious choice.”
-Another thing that’s obvious: Hotels.com is all about booking hotels.
+Another thing that’s obvious is that they’re all about booking hotels.
 Unlike other OTAs, such as Priceline and Orbitz, the website doesn’t offer rental cars, cruises, and so on.

-However, despite its name, Hotels.com does offer flights and vacation packages — with a package, you can save some money by booking a flight and a hotel together.
+However, despite its name, they do offer flights and vacation packages — with a package, you can save some money by booking a flight and a hotel together.

 The hotel packages are less comprehensive than what Costco Travel offers, but they’re still valuable.
 You can even find a limited number of activities in certain cities.

-One caveat: Package, flight, and activity bookings are not eligible for Hotels.com Rewards credits, even if you include a hotel.
-Because of that, there doesn’t seem to be any advantage to booking through Hotels.com instead of a site like Orbitz, which does reward these bookings.
+One caveat: package, flight, and activity bookings are not eligible for Hotels.com Rewards credits, even if you include a hotel.
+Because of that, there do not seem to be any advantages to booking through their site instead of directly with the airline.

-Hot Tip: Even when you book a flight through Hotels.com, you can still earn the airline’s frequent flyer miles.
+Hot Tip: Even when you book a flight through their portal, you can still earn the airline’s frequent flyer miles.
 Just be sure to enter your account number when making the reservation.

 On the next page, click the “Flight + Hotel” button.
-Enter your origin and destination, departure and return dates, the number of people traveling, and number of rooms.
-Next, click “search.”
+Enter your origin and destination, departure and return dates, the number of people traveling, and the number of rooms.
+Next, click “Search.”

-The results page starts with hotels, listing them in “recommended” order.
+The results page starts with hotels, listing them in “Featured” order.
 You can also sort by price, guest rating, or distance from downtown.